ifBars/Fiesta-Paradise/index.md

 layout: page
 title: "Home"
 ---
-Welcome to the official website for our Roblox game!
+Welcome to the official website for Fiesta Paradise!
 Use the navigation bar to explore our rules, staff handbook, and join our Discord server.